Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 Is Porto a walkable city or do I need a car?
 How to move around?

-Most touristic sights are concentrated in the historical center, close to Cais da Ribeira.
-This means you will be doing a lot of exploring by foot, without even needing to use public transportation.
+The majority of tourist attractions are concentrated in the historical center, close to Cais da Ribeira.
+This means you can explore on foot without using public transportation.

-Unless, of course, you intend to visit some more distant places, such as some museums and beaches, or even go back and forth to the villages to the north.
+Unless, of course, you intend to visit more distant places, such as museums and beaches, or even go back and forth to the villages to the north.

-But as public transportation works very well in the city, you will not have difficulty getting around.
+But as public transportation works well in the city, you will not have difficulty getting around.

 In fact, Porto’s public transportation is ranked as one of the best in Europe.
-It comprises subways, streetcars, funiculars, and buses, as well as trains that connect Porto to more distant regions, including Lisbon.
+It comprises subways, streetcars, funiculars, buses, and trains that connect Porto to more distant regions, including Lisbon.

 Those arriving at Porto’s airport, the second busiest in Portugal, can also use the city’s subway, which connects to the center in just under an hour and has fair prices.